-Offshore Tax Penalty negotiations
+Offshore tax penalty negotiations

 Where additional taxes are due, HMRC normally charge higher penalties if the disclosure was prompted (i.e. HMRC contacted you before you contacted them!) or relates to an offshore matter.
 For unreported offshore income or gains, potential penalties could be up to 200% of the extra tax due.
 If not handled correctly, HMRC could also publish a taxpayer's details on their website.
 In a recent case, we disputed HMRC's interpretation of the penalty legislation, achieved full penalty mitigation and saved our client over £600,000.
 We fully understand our clients' statutory rights and we are not afraid to (gently but firmly) remind HMRC when they have overstepped the mark.
-Tax enquiry fees were more than £30,000 and fully covered by our Tax Investigation Service.
+Tax enquiry fees were more than £30,000.